EntelectChallenge/2019-Worms/starter-bots/README.md

 Submissions for additional languages will close on Midnight (23:59:59) 19th of May 2019, after which no more starter bot or language requests will be accepted.

+When submitting a new starter bot, a Pull Request to **this** repository needs to made.
+The Entelect Challenge team will then review the starter bot code as well as test the Docker container.
+Please ensure the `Dockerfile` is located in the **same** folder as the starter bot.
+In other words, the pull request will consist of the following files, in the **same** folder:
+- Starter bot source code
+- Readme file
+- Dockerfile

 ## Starter bots submission rules

 Before submitting a new starter bot you should make sure of the following:

 1. Your bot has a `bot.json` file.
-1. It is able to compile on any system, but most importantly in **Linux**.
+2. It is able to compile on any system, but most importantly in **Linux**.
-1. Should not produce any errors when executing.
+3. Should not produce any errors when executing.
-1. Should have a valid `Docker image` that can compile and execute any bot written in that language.
+4. Should have a valid `Docker image` that can compile and execute any bot written in that language.

 The bot itself needs to follow some basic rules: